venteng/finalytics/topic/powershap/readme.md

 ## Authors YenTing Chen

-Please upload files:
-1. paper in pdf
-2. keynote in pdf
-3. demonstration in python/jupyter notebook.

 This paper reviews

-The paper can be found at:
+The paper can be found at: https://link.springer.com/chapter/10.1007/978-3-031-26387-3_5

-The codes can be found in:
+The codes can be found in: https://github.com/predict-idlab/powershap/tree/main